 The most competitive applicants have a cumulative GPA of 3.25 or higher in nursing and non-nursing degrees, have experience in quality improvement projects and excellent writing skills.

 Applicants with ADN or BSN degrees should apply for the fall semester, and request change to enroll in the summer session after admitted, if planning to enroll in summer classes.

 Click here for tuition information.

 RN-to-CNL students may be eligible for tuition benefits from their hospital systems.

 Plans of study

 In the final semester, students identify a clinical focus area for completion of an extended clinical practicum, followed by the CNL residency practicum.
-Clinical experiences will be offered at the UVA Medical Center, at other facilities and settings in the Charlottesville area.
+Clinical experiences will be offered at the UVA Medical Center, at other facilities and settings in the Charlottesville area and selected global placements.